 sac·ra·ment [sak-ruh-muh nt], noun: a visible sign of inward grace; something regarded as possessing a sacred character

-Small Businesses seem supported, appreciated and loved by the locals.
+Small Businesses are supported, appreciated and loved by the locals.
 Although some places have been here for years and others have closed, most have acquired loyal clientele that wouldn’t dream of shopping at big box retailers.
-Friendships and relationships are formed over unique gift purchases, well-prepared dishes or fabulous haircuts that keep people coming back.

 Outside of the Grid, you have wonderful neighborhoods like Curtis Park and bigger areas like Natomas.
-If you enjoy driving, you might try venturing out to Carmichael or Elk Grove; the suburbs have a restaurant and shopping culture all their own.
-If you are a naturalist, Sacramento has the American River for rafting and swimming, huge parks for relaxing or enjoying music festivals, and plenty of year-round Organic Farmer’s Markets.
+If you enjoy driving, you might try Carmichael or Elk Grove; the suburbs have a restaurant and shopping culture all their own.

 When you’re ready to visit Sacramento, be prepared to check out some local digs, talk to people you meet (it’s a friendly city), and make it a point to do something different and fun.